egzumer/uv-k5-firmware-custom/README.md

 # User customization

 You can customize the firmware by enabling/disabling various compile options.
-You'll find the options at the top of "makefile" ('0' = disable, '1' = enable) ..
+You'll find the options at the top of "Makefile" ('0' = disable, '1' = enable) ..

 ```
 ENABLE_SWD                    := 0       only needed if using CPU's SWD port (debugging/programming)
 ENABLE_OVERLAY                := 1       cpu FLASH stuff
-ENABLE_UART                   := 1       without this you can't configure the radio via PC
+ENABLE_UART                   := 1       without this you can't configure radio via PC
 ENABLE_AIRCOPY                := 0       easier to just enter frequency
 ENABLE_FMRADIO                := 0       WBFM VHF band 2 RX
 ENABLE_NOAA                   := 0       Everything NOAA